-7. Diabetic Supplies - All diabetic supplies covered, except for insulin pumps and insulin pump supplies (which are covered under the medical benefit).
-Diabetic supplies covered under the prescription drug benefit
+8. Diabetic Supplies - All diabetic supplies covered, except for most insulin pumps and insulin pump supplies (with the exception of Omnipod Dash), continuous glucose monitors (with the exception of FreeStyle Libre products), and continuous glucose monitor supplies (which are covered under the medical benefit).
+Diabetic

-8. Refers to vitamins that require a prescription from your healthcare provider.
+9. Refers to vitamins that require a prescription from your healthcare provider.

-9. Members can use any Cleveland Clinic pharmacy or any CVS store pharmacy for obtaining acute care medications (e.g. single course of antibiotic therapy) and for the first fill of maintenance medications but must use a Cleveland Clinic Pharmacy or CVS/caremark Mail Service Program for all maintenance medications.
+10. Members can use any Cleveland Clinic pharmacy or any CVS store pharmacy for obtaining acute care medications (e.g. single course of antibiotic therapy) and for the first fill of maintenance medications but must use a Cleveland Clinic Pharmacy or CVS/caremark Mail Service Program for all maintenance medications.